Reliability in Azure Cognitive Search

 Option 2: Use REST APIs for pushing content updates on multiple services

-If you're using the Azure Cognitive Search REST API to push content to your search index, you can keep your various search services in sync by pushing changes to all search services whenever an update is required.
+If you're using the Azure AI Search REST API to push content to your search index, you can keep your various search services in sync by pushing changes to all search services whenever an update is required.
 In your code, make sure to handle cases where an update to one search service fails but succeeds for other search services.

 If both the storage account and the search service are in the same region, network traffic between search and storage uses a private IP address and occurs over the Microsoft backbone network.
 Because private IP addresses are used, you can't configure IP firewalls or a private endpoint for network security.
 Instead, use the trusted service exception as an alternative when both services are in the same region.

-As stated in the Service Level Agreement (SLA), Microsoft guarantees a high level of availability for index query requests when an Azure Cognitive Search service instance is configured with two or more replicas, and index update requests when an Azure Cognitive Search service instance is configured with three or more replicas.
+As stated in the Service Level Agreement (SLA), Microsoft guarantees a high level of availability for index query requests when an Azure AI Search service instance is configured with two or more replicas, and index update requests when an Azure AI Search service instance is configured with three or more replicas.
 However, there's no built-in mechanism for disaster recovery.
 If continuous service is required in the event of a catastrophic failure outside of Microsoft’s control, we recommend provisioning a second service in a different region and implementing a geo-replication strategy to ensure indexes are fully redundant across all services.

 Customers who use indexers to populate and refresh indexes can handle disaster recovery through geo-specific indexers that retrieve data from the same data source.
 Two services in different regions, each running an indexer, could index the same data source to achieve geo-redundancy.
-If you're indexing from data sources that are also geo-redundant, be aware that Azure Cognitive Search indexers can only perform incremental indexing (merging updates from new, modified, or deleted documents) from primary replicas.
+If you're indexing from data sources that are also geo-redundant, remember that Azure AI Search indexers can only perform incremental indexing (merging updates from new, modified, or deleted documents) from primary replicas.
 In a failover event, be sure to redirect the indexer to the new primary replica.

 If you don't use indexers, you would use your application code to push objects and data to different search services in parallel.
 For more information, see Keep data synchronized across multiple services.